ashkan-nasirzadeh/simpleShell/README.md

 now you can use  `ctrl+c` to exit from a command:

 ![how to use ctrl+c to exit from a command in simpleShell](https://github.com/ashkan-nasirzadeh/simpleShell/blob/master/README%20assets/shell-gif5.gif?raw=true)

 ---

+## version 1.6.0

+now caret is at end when scrolling in commands happens

+---